Moline teen fighting for his life after a headache turned into a life-changing diagnosis

 "His progression went from zero to one hundred in a matter of four hours," says Elijah Bunch.

-Christopher was rushed to the ICU in Iowa City where his parents got the diagnosis.
+Christopher was rushed to the ICU in the University of Iowa Stead Family Children's hospital in Iowa City where his parents got the diagnosis.
 Christopher has ADEM disease.
 That's short for acute disseminated encephalomyelitis.

 It's a rare auto immune disease that rapidly attacks the brain and spinal cord.